"I'm sorry you feel that way..." - improve your communication skills by avoiding this non-apology

 "I'm sorry you feel that way" may seem like an attempt at empathy, but in reality it has the opposite effect.
 It's a hollow non-apology which fails to acknowledge our humanity, our reality and the complexity of our emotions.

-As we navigate relationships and conflicts, let's strive for authenticity and empathy when responding to the concerns of others.
-Let's choose words that heal, not ones that deepen wounds.
+As we navigate relationships and conflicts, let's aim for authenticity and empathy when responding to the concerns of others.
+Let's choose words that heal and help, rather than words which deepen wounds.